Koos Hertogs: Arrest

 After the murder on Edith Post, the police received an anonymous call with the information that Edith had bitten her murderer, and a bouncer of nightclub "De Nachtegaal" (The Nightingale) had a severe bite wound on his little finger.
 The bouncer, who was subsequently arrested, turned out to be Koos Hertogs.
 Police searched his house and found traces of blood matched to Tialda Visser and Emy den Boer.
 In the attic, police found an insulated room.
 It is believed that Hertogs hid and raped his victims here for a period of time, before killing them.
 Hertogs was sentenced to life imprisonment.
 Until 1989 Hertogs denied killing the girls.
-However, after consultation with his lawyer he confessed so he could be placed on a lighter regime.
+However, after consultation with his lawyer, he confessed so he could be placed on a lighter regime.

 Sting operation

-For a long time there were rumors that Hertogs had protection from high-level individuals.
-In the book Zuidwal, that tells the story of the serial killer, it is claimed that Hertogs was protected by Cornelis Stolk, an important judge and vice president of the court, however both men denied the claims.
+For a long time, there were rumours that Hertogs had protection from high-level individuals.
+In the book Zuidwal, which tells the story of the serial killer, it is claimed that Hertogs was protected by Cornelis Stolk, an important judge and vice president of the court, however, both men denied the claims.
 In 2009 crime reporter Peter R. de Vries started a sting operation, trying to reveal if Hertogs murdered more people or if the claims made in the book were true.
 While being filmed with hidden cameras, Hertogs, talking with a 'dear' friend, who turned out to be an infiltrator working for De Vries, made some notable admissions.